EnrigleZ/clinic-web/README.md

 # clinic-web
 A clinic recipe manager base on php&amp;js

-And in fact, I write this for to help my mom manage her clinic.
+And in fact, I write this to help my mom manage her clinic.
     -- With love.